abrostoff2/us-census/README.md

 ### One Hot Encoding
 * need to do this because I want to do tree based model.

+### Post Preprocessing Visualizations

+* Notice education very important
+* working 52 weeks a year is very densely populated (looking at pairplot) for people who make over 50k
+* The population who  make over 50k is more dense at the median (45) compared to those who make less than 50k

 # Modeling: Choosing a model